TeamNewPipe/NewPipe/doc/material3-fork-experiment.md

 - Manual QA is still required for every settings screen with switches because Content, Download, and Notification screen results were not provided.

 ### Tab bar color polish
-- Main and channel top tab bars now use `colorSecondaryContainer` for the container and `colorOnSecondaryContainer` for tab icons/text, ripple, and selected indicator.
-This keeps the tab selector readable while replacing the stronger primary-green app-bar treatment with a softer Material 3 container role.
+- Main and channel `TabLayout` bars now use a neutral `colorSurface` container, `colorPrimary` for selected text/icons and the indicator, `colorOnSurfaceVariant` for unselected tab content, and `colorControlHighlight` for ripple feedback.
+- The main screen still uses the same `ScrollableTabLayout` instance for both top tabs and the bottom fallback; only its RelativeLayout rules and selected-indicator gravity change when the main tabs position preference changes.
+- NewPipe Material now defaults the main tabs position switch to Bottom for new installs or unset preferences.
+Existing saved Top/Bottom preferences are preserved because the preference key and stored boolean values were not changed and no migration code was added.
+- Real `BottomNavigationView` remains deferred for a future conditional implementation, likely only when bottom mode has five or fewer tabs; this pass keeps the existing bottom `TabLayout` fallback.

 Validation results:
 - `./gradlew runCheckstyle -DskipFormatKtlint`: PASS